Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   [comment]: <> (Welchen Sinn ergibt ein Toggle, der nicht umgeschaltet werden kann?)

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Automatically map variant sets*
-  Activate the toggle to automatically map the assigned variant sets of the source variant attribute and the destination variant attribute.
-It is recommended to activate the toggle.
+  Enable the toggle to automatically map the assigned variant sets of the source variant attribute and the destination variant attribute.
+It is recommended to enable the toggle.
 Otherwise, the variant sets must be mapped manually.
-By default, the toggle is active.
+By default, the toggle is enabled.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Automatically create variant set if no suiting variant set can be found*
-  Activate the toggle to automatically create a variant set if the assigned variant sets of the source variant attribute and the destination variant attribute do not match.
-It is recommended to activate the toggle.
+  Enable the toggle to automatically create a variant set if the assigned variant sets of the source variant attribute and the destination variant attribute do not match.
+It is recommended to enable the toggle.
 Otherwise, the variant set must be created manually.
-By default, the toggle is active.
-This toggle is only displayed when the *Automatically map variant sets* toggle is active.
+By default, the toggle is enabled.
+This toggle is only displayed when the *Automatically map variant sets* toggle is enabled.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Automatically add not mapped defining attributes to destination set when creating variant set*
-  Activate the toggle to automatically add unmapped defining attributes to the created destination variant set.
-It is recommended to activate the toggle.
+  Enable the toggle to automatically add unmapped defining attributes to the created destination variant set.
+It is recommended to enable the toggle.
 Otherwise, the defining attributes must be added manually to the attribute set.
-By default, the toggle is active.
-This toggle is only displayed when the *Automatically map variant sets* toggle is active.
+By default, the toggle is enabled.
+This toggle is only displayed when the *Automatically map variant sets* toggle is enabled.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Sync variant set in case they do not match to each other*
-  Activate the toggle to automatically create a variant set if the assigned variant sets of the source variant attribute and the destination variant attribute do not match.
-By default, the toggle is inactive.
-This toggle is only displayed when the *Automatically map variant sets* toggle is inactive.
+  Enable the toggle to automatically create a variant set if the assigned variant sets of the source variant attribute and the destination variant attribute do not match.
+By default, the toggle is disabled.
+This toggle is only displayed when the *Automatically map variant sets* toggle is disabled.

   - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Do not apply master product status to children*
-  Activate the toggle to manage the status of all variants independently of their master product.
+  Enable the toggle to manage the status of all variants independently of their master product.
 Otherwise, the status of the main product is automatically applied to all variants in the destination attribute.
-By default, the toggle is inactive.
+By default, the toggle is disabled.